 In order to assist students who have the ability and ambition to attend the University, and to recognize the accomplishments of its students, the College of Health and Human Development (HHD) awards scholarships on the basis of academic achievement, financial need, school/community activities, leadership positions, and work experience.
 Students must be enrolled in the College of Health and Human Development to receive scholarship support and some scholarships and awards require enrollment in a specific major.

 Current Scholarship Lists

 - Communication Sciences and Disorders (CSD) Scholarships

 - Health Policy and Administration (HPA) Scholarships

 - Human Development and Family Studies (HDFS) Scholarships

 - Recreation, Park, and Tourism Management (RPTM) Scholarships

-All currently enrolled HHD students, currently enrolled Penn State students intending to transfer to the College prior to Fall 2014, and incoming freshmen and students transferring from a college outside of the Penn State system will be automatically considered for all scholarships and awards for which they are eligible.
-For questions or additional information please contact Doug Ford at email@example.com or 814-863-6790.
+All currently enrolled HHD students, currently enrolled Penn State students intending to transfer to the College prior to the Fall semester, and incoming freshmen and students transferring from a college outside of the Penn State system will be automatically considered for all scholarships and awards for which they are eligible.
+For questions or additional information please contact Doug Ford at firstname.lastname@example.org or 814-863-6790.

 Many scholarships and awards consider financial need.
-In order to be eligible students must complete the 2014-2015 FAFSA application by Penn State's recommended filing date of March 1 for prospective first-year students and April 15 for continuing students.
+In order to be eligible students must complete FAFSA application by Penn State's recommended filing date of March 1 for prospective first-year students and April 15 for continuing students.
 Visit www.fafsa.ed.gov to complete the application.

 Scholarship awarding is an ongoing process.
 Efforts are made to award scholarships prior to July 1 for the upcoming academic year, but awards may be made throughout the year.
 Only those students who are selected to receive an award will be contacted.
 All students will be notified by mail at their home address.